What is Value at Risk (VaR)?

 Different approaches to calculating VaR can lead to different results for the same portfolio.

 Calculation of VaR requires one to make some assumptions and use them as inputs.
 If the assumptions are not valid, then neither is the VaR figure.

 - Specified amount of loss in value or percentage

 - Time period over which the risk is assessed

 - Confidence interval

 If we have a 95% confidence interval, what is the maximum loss that can occur from this investment over a period of one month?

 Methods Used for Calculating VaR

 1. Historical Method

-This is the simplest method for calculating Value at Risk.
+The historical method is the simplest method for calculating Value at Risk.
 Market data for the last 250 days is taken to calculate the percentage change for each risk factor on each day.
 Each percentage change is then calculated with current market values to present 250 scenarios for future value.
 For each of the scenarios, the portfolio is valued using full, non-linear pricing models.
-The third worst day selected is assumed to be 99% VAR.
+The third worst day selected is assumed to be 99% VaR.